 Place branding can contribute to identity building by finding a common goal and stressing the similarities of the “we”.

-However, place branding is not a magic potion which can heal every wound.
+However, place branding is not a magic potion that can heal every wound.

 Creating a strong brand, into which residents and citizens have bought, not only provides a sound platform from which to build a global image, but it can also be a source of local pride.
 But it is essential that residents are involved from the outset in its creation.
 Presenting them with a fait accomplit is a recipe for rejection.